CheesiestMaster/armcobot/README.md

 ## Overview

 This project is a Discord bot designed to manage units within CaptainShacks Meta Campaign system.
 The bot provides functionalities for unit,company and campaign management.

 Discord: https://discord.gg/bYAEX87MCr

 ## Features

 - use /faq view in the discord for details

+## Usage

+1. /company create
+    - this will register u as a user
+1.1 optional
+    /company edit
+    -   add a cool name and you company lore
+2. /unit create
+    - creates a unit u can use too participate in a campaign

 ## Setup Guide